-Most of these foods can also be purchased at the local food stores and supermarkets in the islands so that if you are renting a condo or home, you can purchase island foods and prepare them yourself.
+Most of these fish can also be purchased at the local food stores and supermarkets in the islands so that you can purchase island foods and prepare them yourself if you are renting a condo or vacation home.

 Hawaiian Seafood Glossary

 A big eye or yellowfin tuna.
 Ahi is often served raw as poke (chunked, marinated raw fish, Hawaiian-style), sashimi (sliced raw fish, Japanese-style) or sushi.
 It is also often served crusted and seared as a favorite entree in Hawaiian Regional Cuisine.

 Skipjack or bonito tuna which is stronger tasting than ahi either served as poke, sushi or cooked.
 Aku is an important fish to Hawaiian culture, and many local residents prefer it to the more-commercialized ahi tuna for their poke.